JupyterPER/Data-analysis-conferences/README.md

 ## Results Background

-To see results click above on a particular Jupyter notebook, e.g. `DIDSCI+2022vsAIPconf.ipynb` or `ISET2018.ipynb`
+To see results, *click* on a particular Jupyter notebook above, e.g. `DIDSCI+2022vsAIPconf.ipynb` or `ISET2018.ipynb`

 The data analysis and statistics dealing with content, scope and quality of conferences were performed as a data science project by a group of students (special thanks to Dominik Borovský) from a course **Modern educational digital technology** taught by Jozef Hanč at P.J. Šafárik university in Košice.